Last Updated on December 29, 2022 by Anneke Schmidt, PhD

 Expert content increases your credibility, which is essential for boosting student confidence in your eLearning courses.

-#5 – Use Scenario-Based Learning & Storytelling
+#5 – Use Scenario-based Learning and Storytelling

 An eLearning course should achieve two essential skills: critical thinking and problem-solving.
 One possibility to develop such skills is to use scenario-based learning combined with storytelling.